 There have been a number of notable clergy abuse cases associated with the Diocese of Orange.
 If you are a survivor of acts of clergy abuse in Orange County or in any surrounding counties, please contact one of our priest or church abuse lawyers immediately to discuss your options.
 We may be able to secure significant closure and compensation for your injustice – regardless of how long it may have been since the incident.

-Our Orange County priest and clergy abuse lawyers are here to help survivors of clergy abuse in the following cities and counties:
+Our priest and clergy abuse lawyers are here to help survivors of clergy abuse in the following cities:

 Clergy or priest abuse is defined as any sexually inappropriate contact between someone within the clergy (typically in a leadership role) and a congregant, employee, student, or any other subordinate.